StephanieQuon/Video-Based-Respiratory-Rate-Tracking/README.md

 # To use this code
-Requirements: MATLAB R2020a or later version, video with body clearly in frame (suggested minimum 10 seconds, named input_video.mp4)
+Requirements: MATLAB R2020a or later version, video with body clearly in frame named input_video.mp4 (recommended minimum 10 seconds)

 **Step 1: Stabilize the video**
 1. Download stabilze.m, and put it into the same directory in MATLAB along with the video